Soloparame/solar-challenge-week1/README.md

-# 🌞 Solar Challenge - Week 1
+# 🌞 Solar Data Analysis Challenge — Week 1 Report

 This project is part of the **Solar Data Analysis Challenge**.
 Week 1 focuses on repository setup, data cleaning, and exploratory data analysis (EDA) for solar datasets from multiple West African countries.